9034725985/puppeteer-page-metrics/readme.md

 End of run

-The whole thing took about 8.00 minutes.
+The whole thing took about 9.00 minutes.
-Fri Feb 28 2025 23:24:11 GMT+0000 (Coordinated Universal Time)
+Sat Mar 01 2025 01:35:49 GMT+0000 (Coordinated Universal Time)